Saptak10/Saptak10/README.md

 <p align='center'><em><b>If you Learn something new everyday,you can achieve anything in life.</b></em></p>

-Hey there, I am [Saptak Chakraborty](https://saptakportfolio.netlify.app/), Currently pursuing B.Tech in Computer Science Engineering from KiiT University
+# Hey there, I am [Saptak Chakraborty](https://saptakportfolio.netlify.app/),
+# Currently pursuing B.Tech in Computer Science Engineering from KiiT University
-### I am a MERN stack developer learning and working on technologies related to Web development..
+# I am a MERN stack developer, learning and developing application using technologies related to Web.

 On the side journey,